+Start with synthesis chapter findings first to that this section matches order of thesis?

-For this project, we examined direct and indirect interactions of Larrea tridentata and its associated plant, arthropod and pollinator communities within a diverse shrub and succulent desert scrub ecosystem located in the Mojave National Preserve.
+The direct and indirect interactions of Larrea tridentata and its associated plant, arthropod and pollinator communities were examined within a diverse shrub and succulent desert scrub ecosystem located in the Mojave National Preserve.
 We used a mechanistic approach to address these topics, first theoretically and then empirically.
 Mechanistic approaches in community ecology are defined as the integration of individual-ecological concepts into the creation of theoretical frameworks (Schoener, 1986).
-Thus we conducted a systematic review of the pollinator-mediated facilitation literature.
+Thus, we conducted a systematic review of the pollinator-mediated facilitation literature.
 We organized seven, mechanistic hypotheses of pollination facilitation under four umbrella terms: increasing floral display size, trait-based effects, increasing floral diversity and apparent pollination support.
 Within the conceptual framework developed herein, the individual concepts synthesized are exclusively from the perspective of the plant.
+Yah is is ok – I would be a bit more enthusiastic here – ie a total of 7 mechanistic hypothesis described all the lit on topic etc.. you know a bit more positive-bias on what was found.
+Not a celebration, haha, but a clear statement of what was achieved then maybe link to implication very briefly here but develop later.
+So, this first paragraph would be like the first paragraph of a Discussion in a paper.

+Restate H and big purpose.

+Why we care about it.

+Were H & Preds supported and what was achieved.

+Then end with implications of the body of work as whole.

+Then next two-three paragraphs do a bit of a deeper dive linking WHOLE body of work, ideally both chapters at once, to a. other work.
+B. gaps, or c. implications with citations.

 The behavioural responses of pollinators can also be defined in terms of individual concepts, however these are rarely examined empirically.
 Within the framework, pollinator responses were separated broadly into behavioural and population responses.
 Facilitation through population responses has rarely been studied and has been excluded from meta-analyses despite its high potential in natural systems (Jackobsson and Padron, 2014).
 One of few papers integrating the pollinators responses was Jackobsson and Padron (2014).
 They separated facilitation from the magnet species effect and through effects on population sizes and found the invasive Lupinus facilitated via pollinator population growth.
 Ghazoul (2005) proposed several behavioural responses by pollinators that could lead to facilitation via diversity effects including the competitive displacement of a pollinators to the less desirable plant, however this has still not been tested.
 In this study, one of the potential drivers of the decrease in visitation rates when L. tridentata blooming was the competitive displacement of syrphid flies by bees.
 Future work should consider how pollinator competition leads to plant facilitation or competition.
 Integrating pollinator identity and behavioural ecology is the next step towards a fully mechanistic understanding of the framework.
+Ok get what you are doing.
+Could be a bit more profoundly stated.